 Most mattresses made today consist of three standard components.
 Comfort layers offer surface-level conforming.
 Latex, memory foam, and adaptive polyfoam are common comfort layer materials.
 Transitional layers – often consisting of dense foam or minicoils – serve as a buffer that prevents you from sinking too deeply into the mattress.
 Support cores (base layers) stabilize the mattress to maintain an even plane for your body.
 High-density polyfoam, latex, and coils are often used as support core materials.

 The DreamCloud and DreamCloud Premier are quite similar in terms of materials and design.
 Both mattresses begin with quilted layers padded with contouring memory foam.
 The DreamCloud Premier has a quilted Euro-top for added height and cushioning.
 A Euro-top, by definition, is a layer sewn into the mattress edges to create a flush, uniform appearance; in contrast, a standard pillow-top is sewn into the mattress surface with a small gap between the pillow-top material and the sides.

-At 15 inches thick, the DreamCloud is thicker than most competing mattresses sold today.
-Some people prefer thicker mattresses because they provide more support, while others have a harder time getting on and off high-profile beds and would rather sleep closer to the floor.
+The DreamCloud and the DreamCloud Premier measure 14 inches thick.
+Each is considered a high-profile model.
+Some people prefer thicker mattresses because they often provide extra support, while others have a hard time getting on and off taller beds and would rather sleep closer to the floor.
 For these reasons, a thick profile could be an asset or a drawback, depending on your preferences.
 Keep in mind you may need to buy special deep-pocket sheets for these beds, as some sheet sets do not offer enough reach.

 The flagship Purple Mattress features a Purple Grid comfort layer that measures 2 inches thick.
 The Purple Grid is made from hyperelastic polymer material molded into an open grid pattern.
 The material’s feel is very similar to polyfoam’s; it molds to the body without sinking too much and is somewhat responsive, resulting in a light bounce on the surface.
 However, the Purple Grid won’t absorb too much body heat and sleeps very cool.